Bulgaria: Mountains and Living Traditions

 Difficulty

-Moderate/Advanced.
+Moderate.
 Most days include 2–4 hours of hiking or cycling, often at a relaxed pace with time for cultural exploration and rest stops.
 Activities take place across mountain landscapes and rural villages, including regions such as the Rila Mountains and Rhodope Mountains.
 Travelers should be comfortable navigating uneven trails, moderate elevation changes, and extended time outdoors.

 Mobility & Fitness